BlueBrain/VessMorphoVis/README.md

 # Publications & Citation

-If you use _NeuroMorphoVis_ for your research, media design or other purposes, please cite our paper _Interactive visualization and analysis of morphological skeletons of brain vasculature networks with VessMorphoVis_ using the following entry:
+If you use _VessMorphoVis_ for your research, media design or other purposes, please cite our paper _Interactive visualization and analysis of morphological skeletons of brain vasculature networks with VessMorphoVis_ using the following entry:

 ```
-@article{abdellah2018neuromorphovis,
+@article{abdellah2020interactive,
   title={Interactive visualization and analysis of morphological skeletons of brain vasculature networks with VessMorphoVis},
   author={Abdellah, Marwan and Guerrero, Nadir Román abd Lapere, Samule and Coggan, Jay S. and Coste, Benoit and Dagaer, Snigdha and Keller, Daniel and Courcol, Jean-Denis and Markram, Henry and Sch{\"u}rmann, Felix},
   journal={Bioinformatics},